utk-cs340-fall22/SPVS/sprint1/smalluri.md

 - spvs/spvs_cli/src/simple_scanner.cpp

 ## What you accomplished
-In this sprint, I accomplished a substantial foothold to proceed on for the next sprint.
-Working port scanning funcionality was key for this sprint, which has been finished.
-In addition, being able to specify individual hosts and host files is a large accomplishment for this sprint.

 In sprint 1, I created a simple port scanner that will serve as a strong foundation for future sprints.
 The features that I added are: scanning for any address and adding port scan functionality for any port.